 How much would you pay for the fridge of your dreams?
 What if we told you that you could pick up a similar product for less that'll perform just as well – or even better?

 We've taken a look at two different fridge types and put two models toe to toe to show you how you can spend less for the same performance.
-Check our fridge reviews to assess each product on how well it keeps food fresh, temperature stability, estimated 10-year running costs, and more.
+They're not necessarily the top performers in our tests, though – we save that info just for CHOICE members.

-"Time and again we find price isn't necessarily an indicator of performance and fridges are no exception," says CHOICE fridge expert Ashley Iredale.
+"Time and again we find price isn't necessarily an indicator of performance and fridges are no exception," says CHOICE whitegoods expert Ashley Iredale.

-"And unlike other appliances, a poor performing fridge can cost you more – a lot more over its life, through higher than necessary running costs and food which perishes sooner.
+"And unlike other appliances, a poor performing fridge can cost you more – a lot more over its life, through higher than necessary running costs and food which perishes sooner," says Ashley.